tswjkenglee/inet4031-geometry-app/README.md

 ## What Was Learned

-- How to build a basic Flask web app and connect routes to HTML pages

-- How to pass form data from HTML into Python

-- How to organize code into templates and separate Python files

-- How to write simple unit tests using Python’s unittest

-- How to push a project to GitHub with a .gitignore
+During this Lab I learned how Flask works and how a web app connects Python code to HTML pages using routes and templates.
+I learned how to send form data from the browser to Python functions and displaying results back to the user.
+I also learned how to separate code into different files, write unit tests using Python’s unittest module, and verify that my functions were calculating the correct values.
+On the GitHub side, I learned how to create a repository with a proper .gitignore and understand how applications can run both locally and inside containers on a VM.